microsoft/vcpkg-docs/vcpkg/users/buildsystems/cmake-integration.md

 # CMake Integration

-It is important to understand when and how vcpkg executes its dependency acquisition and build steps in the CMake context.
+It is important to understand how vcpkg hooks in to CMake to make packages available, and especially when and how vcpkg executes its dependency acquisition and build steps for manifest mode.

 As background: by default, the first time CMake configures a build, it runs internal search routines to locate a viable "toolchain" (compiler, linker, etc.).
 This search happens when the first `project()` command is encountered in `CMakeLists.txt`.